 It is well-known that there is a version of the Fukaya category tailored to a Lefschetz fibration (the idea is originally due to Kontsevich).
 In \cite{seidel06}, it was pointed out that these categories always come with some added structure: a distinguished natural transformation from the Serre functor to the identity functor (see \cite{seidel08, bourgeois-ekholm-eliashberg09, seidel12b, abouzaid-seidel13} for related theoretical developments, and \cite{maydanskiy09, maydanskiy-seidel09, abouzaid-seidel10} for applications).
 Concretely, let's fix a symplectic Lefschetz fibration

 with fibre $M^{2n-2}$.
-For technical simplicity, we will impose an exactness condition on the symplectic form.
+For technical simplicity, we will impose an exactness condition on the symplectic form, hence assume that the fibre is a Liouville domain.
 Choose a basis of Lefschetz thimbles, and let $\scrA$ be the associated (directed) Fukaya $A_\infty$-algebra, defined over a coefficient field $\bK$.
 In general, $\scrA$ is $\bZ/2$-graded, and this lifts to a $\bZ$-grading if $c_1(E) = 0$.
-Natural transformations of degree $n$ from the Serre functor to the identity (in the triangulated envelope, or equivalently derived $A_\infty$-category, of $\scrA$) can be described as maps of $A_\infty$-bimodules
+Natural transformations of degree $n$ from the Serre functor to the identity functor (in the triangulated envelope, or equivalently derived $A_\infty$-category, of $\scrA$) can be described as maps of $A_\infty$-bimodules

 Here $\scrA$ is the diagonal bimodule; and $\scrA^\vee$ is its dual, to which we have applied an upwards shift by $n$.
 To be more precise, $A_\infty$-bimodules form a dg category, denoted here by $[\scrA,\scrA]$.
 By a bimodule map \eqref{eq:natural-transformation}, we mean an element of